How to Customize Quick Access in File Explorer on Windows 11

 How to change Quick Access settings

-In the General tab, you can change where File Explorer opens.
-If you want it to show your computer drives instead of Quick Access, change the Open File Explorer to setting to This PC.
+In the General tab, you can choose where File Explorer opens.
+For instance, if you’d rather see your computer drives than Quick Access when you first open it, change the Open File Explorer to setting to This PC.

-To stop Windows from showing your recent files, look at the Privacy section at the bottom of the window:
+Then, to stop Windows from showing your recent files, scroll down to the Privacy section at the bottom of the window:

 How to show only your pinned folders